s-henney/argocd-demo/README.md

 ## Fork repository

+1. Fork this repository into your github account.

 ### 1. Local Desktop
-1. Fork this repository into your github account and check it out on your machine.
+1. Check forked repository out on your machine.

 Open this project in VSCode and then re-open in a dev container.